Air pollution meteorology and Plume Types

 If the air is still and pollutants are unable to disperse, the local concentration of pollutants will rise.
 Strong, turbulent winds, on the other hand, remove pollutants fast, resulting in reduced pollutant concentrations.

-Thus, air movements influence the destiny of air pollutants.
+Thus, the destiny of air pollutants is influenced by air movements.
 As a result, any study of air pollution should also include a look at the weather patterns in the area that is meteorology.

 The following are some of the benefits of analysing meteorological data: